 Shuten Doji’s story is one that I’ve been aware of for some time now.
-After all, this mythical oni (an ogre-like class of Japanese demons), is known to be one of the three most terrifying yokai spirits in all of Japanese folklore.
+After all, this mythical oni (an ogre-like class of Japanese demons), is known to be one of the three most evil yokai spirits in all of Japanese folklore.
 Somehow though, I had managed to miss the memo that Mt.
 Oe, the setting of the Shuten Doji story, is also chock full of compelling attractions to check out.
 Incidentally, I somehow happened to stumble upon these when I was doing some further study to compliment the previously mentioned pieces of content by the History of Japan Podcast and Linfamy.

 Given that most readers are likely unfamiliar with the narrative of the Shuten Doji myth, I am going to go ahead and provide a brief summary.
 Thereafter, I’ll delve into what’s on offer on Mt.
 Oe.
 Without a proper understanding of the myth, this destination loses much of its appeal.
 That said, if you happen to already have the context, feel free to skip the next section…

-The Myth of Shuten Doji
+The Tale of Shuten Doji

-Long ago, during the reign of Emperor Ichijo, a perplexing amount of young women living in Kyoto (which was then known as Heian-kyo) mysteriously started to disappear.
+Long ago, during the reign of Emperor Ichijo, a perplexing amount of noble virgins living in Kyoto (which was then known as Heian-kyo) mysteriously started to disappear.
 In response, the imperial court sought the counsel of a famous diviner to figure out what was going on.
-Through the use of onmyodo, this mystic was able to discern that the demon king of Mt.
+Through the use of Onmyodo, this mystic was able to discern that the demon king of Mt.
 Oe was the culprit.
 Not able to afford the loss of any young ladies, the court summoned one of their most powerful warriors to put a stop to the abductions.
 Known as Minamoto-no-Raiko, this fearsome soul was actually a historical figure whose deeds were immortalized as legend.

 Anyway, after being charged with eliminating the threat on Mt.
 Oe, Raiko set out to gather a group of loyal allies.
-Ultimately, this band ended up being comprised of other semi-legendary warriors who similarly had their legacies mythologized (Watanabe-no-Tsuna, Sakata-no-Kintoki, Urabe-no-Suetake, and Usui Sadamitsu).
+Ultimately, this band ended up being comprised of other semi-legendary warriors who similarly had their legacies mythologized (Watanabe-no-Tsuna, Sakata-no-Kintoki, Urabe-no-Suetake, and Usui-no-Sadamitsu).
 Before departing, the group decided that it would be best to seek the blessings of the gods.
 Splitting up into groups, the troupe visited three important shrines in the Kansai region.
 Raiko himself visited Iwashimizu Hachimangu in Kyoto which enshrines the patron deity of the Minamoto clan, the war god Hachiman.